CuistotduCoin/cuistot/admin/README.md

 # [Cuistot du Coin](https://www.cuistotducoin.com) :

 ## SETUP:
-  - Copy the provided secrets file to the root
   - `yarn` to install dependencies
   - `yarn start` for development server
-  - `yarn build` for production server
-  - `yarn deploy` for deploying on AWS

  ## TECHNOLOGIES:
   1. ### API's